How to Record a Live Stream – Everything You Need to Know in 2025

 Hardware encoders have specialized internal components and firmware and don’t share resources with other processors.
 However, this high speed comes at a price, as these devices are considerably more expensive than their software counterparts.

-With a hardware encoder, live stream recording is a somewhat different process.
-First, you want to explore your encoder settings to determine whether this method is possible.
-Some hardware encoders feature internal disk space where you can save content.
-Some, like the Matrox Monarch HD, are optimized for this specific purpose.
-Others may require you to plug in an external hard drive before recording content.
+With a hardware encoder, live stream recording for businesses is a somewhat different process – you want to explore your encoder settings to determine whether this method is possible.

 Hardware encoders are also less flexible, as some don’t support simultaneous live-stream recorders at all.